top of page

 Yoga History & Philosophy

 Knowing yoga’s history & its philosophies is integral to understanding modern yoga’s place and direction.
-Terri McCollum skillfully and passionately presents this context in ways relevant to the modern yogi — making history relevant and philosophy engaging!
-Terri will also introduce yogic anatomy: aspects of the subtle body, and teach an asana class based on the subtle body so that participants can experience the richness of this tradition beyond academic theory & discussion.
+Shankara skillfully and passionately presents this context in ways relevant to the modern yogi — making history relevant and philosophy engaging!
+Shankara will also introduce yogic anatomy: aspects of the subtle body, and teach an asana class based on the subtle body so that participants can experience the richness of this tradition beyond academic theory & discussion.
 The material introduces Sanskrit terms that may be new and unfamiliar, so we will also discuss Sanskrit, important terms & asana names, mnemonics to help remember some of those names, and chanting as the vibrational element of Sanskrit.

 Finding your Path, Business & Ethics of Yoga

 By this point in the program, participants have been presented with many facets of yoga, different approaches, and learned how to instruct several poses.
 Sometimes this can seem overwhelming!
-This weekend aims to help participants navigate the vastness that yoga can encompass, and focus in on areas where participants may want to their personal approach.
+This weekend aims to help participants navigate the vastness that yoga can encompass, and focus in on areas where participants may want to hone their personal approach.
 The weekend also discusses touch, ethics, & business — individually and their intersection within teaching as a career, along with some of the practical realities teachers face within the profession.

 Workshops:

-September 23rd : Standing Poses (Jeanne)
+June 14 : Standing Poses

-November 18th : Twists & Forward Bends (Jeanne)
+October 13 : Twists & Forward Bends

-January 20th : Inversions (MBD)
+January 17 : Inversions

-What’s new for 2023/24?
+What’s new for 2025/26?

 At AYM, we’re always learning from our experiences and looking for better ways to foster the learning/teaching development process — which includes nurturing the skills needed to grow a fulfilling, successful teaching career.